Mikhail Sindeev was one of the original creators of Huntercoin.

 The various 'most threatened' tribal groups around the world are not known for their conventional scientific expertise, but their supporters are, and the nature of the digital economy would most likely lead to a rapid increase in the real world power of those groups, initially via their supporters.

-At some point in the future distinct tribal groups with a non melting pot worldview will have an advantage in ai.
+At some point in the future distinct tribal groups with a non melting pot worldview will have an advantage in natural ai.

 The tribal paradigms those groups would provide, if they can be empowered before being polluted by the global melting pot paradigm, would have amazing and unknown effects on science.
 Where today people wonder about trivial paradigm conflicts, introducing secure sovereign tribal worldviews into the science community would be opening up worlds melting potted people cannot even imagine.

 TLDR ~50% chance the Russians killed him / ~30% chance the Brits or their allies killed him / ~5% chance the Chinese killed him / 1% chance he had a natural stroke / <5% chance he and others faked his death / <5% chance he was a composite person who never existed, part of some government game / other possibilities exist as well.